-In our opinion Bath is the most beautiful town in England and is a must-see destination for any visitor to Britain.
+Bath is, perhaps, the most beautiful town in England and is a must-see destination for any visitor to Britain.
 Although the city has been chosen as a World Heritage Site for its magnificent architecture, it is the Roman Baths that are the highlight of the city.

 But it wasn't until the 18th century before Bath was to rise to its fashionable peak.
 The culture of bathing in the waters of the spa for health and pleasure led to the rich, the influential and those of high status to flock to the town.
-Bath became a genteel spa resort for the upper classes and for royalty where evolving social rules were observed and gambling was formalised.
+Bath became a genteel spa resort for the upper classes, and for royalty, where evolving social rules were observed and gambling was formalised.
+Bath had become England's foremost place to be seen.

 The city that was created is undoubtedly one of the highlights of Britain.
 It is a beautiful city of terraces, circuses and crescents; tall, elegant houses built from the local honey-coloured limestone in the neo-classical style that was sweeping Georgian Britain.
 Powerful men of the town employed brilliant architects to design a city for sophisticated clients who were revelling in the wealth they were accumulating from global trade and Britain's ever-increasing connection with its colonies.